khaled-11/job-finder-bot/README.md

 ### Facebook Developer Account:

-Create a new App from the account.  setup Messnger product, and go to the product settings.
+Create a new App from the account.  setup Messenger product, and go to the product settings.
 Scroll down and click "Add or Remove  Pages".
 Add the page you want to use.
 Now, "Generate Token", and copy the token.
 Add this token to the PAGE_ACCESS_TOKEN variable in the .env file.
 Go back to the same page and find PAGE_ID & APP ID.
 Go to settings and basic settings.
 Get the APP_SECRET and add it to the variables.

 ### Wit.ai Account: